galaxyproject/galaxy-hub/src/issues/index.md

 ### Green unexpected-result datasets

 If you can reproduce on [Main](/src/main/index.md), and the problem presents in a **green success dataset (but the result is unexpected)**, you may be asked to send in a shared history link and possibly a shared workflow link.
-Email our team directly on the private mailing list mailto:galaxy-bugs@lists.galaxyproject.org.
+Email our team directly on the private mailing list galaxy-bugs@lists.galaxyproject.org.
 Include the share link(s) and note the problem dataset numbers involved.

 ### Functionality problems

 Any problem can be reported whether it involves a job or not (example: Unexpected or odd functionality in the user interface).
 Using [Galaxy Biostars](/src/support/biostar/index.md) is the best way to get help in most cases.
 If the problem is more complex, we may ask you to email us a description of the problem and how to reproduce it.
-To help clarify and aid with troubleshooting: the description may include share links (History, Workflow, Visualization), screenshots, tools involved (name, version), other input data locations/names (example: Data Library contents), and the URL of the other public server you are working.
+To help clarify and aid with troubleshooting: the description may include share links (History, Workflow, Visualization), screenshots, tools involved (name, version), other input data locations/names (example: Data Library contents), and the URL of the other public server you are working at.

 If using your own [local/docker/cloud Galaxy server](https://galaxyproject.github.io/), details about the Galaxy Version, server OS/version, advanced configurations applied, whether the server is new or not, and if the behavior changed after making admin changes (tool installs, upgrading).
 See **Administrative problems** below.